Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

 \subsection{The subcubic regime}

-As it turns out, the `phase transition' from the nowhere-dense regime at~$d^{3}$ is very sharp: a degree distribution with a tail lower-bounded by~$d^{3-\epsilon}$ for any~$\epsilon > 0$ will result in the presence of shallow dense clique minors of arbitrary size.
-Since we can leverage the powerful Theorem~\ref{thm:clique-subdiv-dense}, the proof is quite straightforward.
+We now prove that a degree distribution with a tail lower-bounded by~$d^{3-\epsilon}$ for any~$\epsilon > 0$ will with high probability result in the presence of shallow dense clique minors of arbitrary size, making the model somewhere dense in this regime.
+Because we can leverage the powerful Theorem~\ref{thm:clique-subdiv-dense}, the proof is quite straightforward.